What new changes can we expect in the future?

 Under Trump, people believed in a sense of security that no matter what happened during the time he was president, it would be all right.
 Either that, or they were just so mesmerized by the constant motion at the top they forgot to look at themselves.

 If electing a Democratic president is going to cause people to take a more serious look at their own estate planning issues, then it’s akin to the COVID-19 making us more aware of pandemics.
-You need to be proactive to protect yourself.
+Once they are here, you can’t ignore them and hope it will go away – you need to be proactive to protect yourself.

 Although planning to avoid government intervention or taxation is important, it’s only one phase of the estate planning process.
 First phase is determining how to protect your estate while you’re still alive and still growing your estate in a tax heavy environment.
 Phase one is always from now until the time you die – what things are you going to do to move as much as you can before you die?
 The best estates are often those when the person only has a dollar to their name at death and has successfully passed their entire estate on to their heirs during their lifetime.